ANSR-laboratory/ANSR-laboratory.github.io/content/publication/ironside-reductions-2021/index.md

 ---
-title: Reductions in Rostral Anterior Cingulate GABA Are Associated With Stress Circuitry in Females With Major Depression: A Multimodal Imaging Investigation
+title: "Reductions in Rostral Anterior Cingulate GABA Are Associated With Stress Circuitry in Females With Major Depression: A Multimodal Imaging Investigation"
 authors:
 - Maria Ironside
 - Amelia Moser